School Love

+Chart performance

 Blue performed the song twice on Top of the Pops, on 7 and 21 March 1974.
+He also performed the song on the Spanish RTVE television show ¡Señoras y señores! on 19 October 1974.
 According to the NME, it was one of the top 150 UK singles of 1974.
 It was also listed as 84th best single of 1974 in Australia according to Sydney 2SM as listed in Billboard.
+"School Love" was also listed as the 53rd best single of 1974 on the German "Hessenchart - Hitparade International".

 Cover versions of the song was released by vocal group The Hiltonaires on their album Made In England 9, and Brazilian artist Paul Lynsey on the album Super Sucessos 74.
-It was also released as a single by Italian group Moto Perpetuo and this was often played on Italian radio, as well as an album track by another Italian group, La Quinta Faccia, on their self-titled album with Italian lyrics by Capelli.
+It was also released as a single by Italian group Moto Perpetuo and this was often played on Italian radio, as well as an album track by another Italian group, La Quinta Faccia, on their self-titled album with Italian lyrics by Ermanno Capelli.
+Argentinean rock and roll pioneer, Nicky Jones, also released a Spanish language version "Amor De Estudiante" on the 1974 album "Hot 12".

 More recently, Blue's version was one of the tracks on his compilation CD albums, The Singles Collection. and Dancin' (On A Saturday Night)...
 Best Of.
 It was also included on the 2000 compilation CD Jackie Love Songs, which made No. 5 on the UK Albums Chart that year.
 Blue's version of the song was featured in the 2014 film, Northern Soul.
+The song is also mentioned in the book, The Rough Guide to Cult Pop by Paul Simpson.